How the prefix ‘ver’ can change the meaning of German verbs

 Exploring the German verb LEGEN and its variations

-The German verb legen mean to lay/ put/ place.
+The German verb legen means to lay/ put/ place.
 It gets conjugated as follows: The perfect tense goes with ‘haben’ and the past participle is ‘gelegt’, and in the imperfect tense it’s ‘ich legte’.
 This page contains affiliate links to Amazon.
 It means I’ll get a few pence if you buy anything – at no … Read more

 Comparative Grammar of German, Dutch, Afrikaans, Yiddish and Frisian – a review